 Rehabilitation counseling is especially important if the individual is searching for a job, requiring job seeking skills training on how to or (how not to) disclose disability or any functional limitation.
 The personal attributes gained from training helps the placement process move forward with common goals avoiding getting stuck within a few words that don’t apply to working reality.

 While staying true to my convictions and firm beliefs that a person can work if the person wants to work and has the capacity to work, I need to understand the dichotomy between science and clinical practice is more imagined than real.

 If healthcare professionals submit conflicting reports on the same individual, I need to be able to resolve inconsistencies to better understand and appreciate the opinions offered.
 It is not my role to determine which opinion is correct.
 It is my role to utilize available information, provide a beneficial service, and make a sound vocational opinion regarding the individual’s strengths and weakness in relation to work capacity and employability.

 It’s rewarding when I can clarify a person’s sense of their own world of work.

 I strive to extend the value of FCEs in the litigation process.
 I am trained not only in understanding a client’s functional abilities at work, but at home and at leisure.
-(Need a life care plan?)
-Together my knowledge with those of other experts, contributes to decisions about the economic losses, or damages, for which the person receives compensation.
+Together, my knowledge with those of other experts, contributes to decisions about the economic losses, or damages, for which the person receives compensation.

-I’m here to help attorneys help their clients.
-Give me a call 515-282-7753 and let me get to work for you!
+Thank you for reading this long post!
+I’m here to help attorneys like you help your client.
+Contact me at email@example.com and let me get to work for you!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.